From Geek Goes Rogue TV Editor Zach Lorton, as told to by the hat rack that is longing for a porkpie…

 0:25:30 – Hank receives a delivery of case files, sets up shop in the garage/homebrewery, and gets to work.
 He eventually finds a piece of evidence that gives him pause: a hand drawing of Heisenberg that looks an awful lot like Walt.

 0:28:00 – Pinkman’s House of Mirth.
 Badger and Skinny Pete must be high, because they’re talking about the scientific details in Star Trek.
 Geeks talk this way, not burnouts.
 Unless the burnouts are high.
 Which is why they’re burnouts.
-“Look it up, it’s science” isn’t slamming the door shut on an argument, by the way.
+“Look it up, it’s science” isn’t slamming the door shut on an argument, by the way.0:29:20 – Jesse does not look mirthed.
+He exits the room, barely registering any interest in what is becoming a highly hilarious conversation, and leaves with the Heavy Moneybags in tow.

 0:32:25 – Saul’s Asian masseuse tells him his barn door is open.
 I swear, this show gets funnier with every passing minute.
 Jesse tells Saul that he wants the Heavy Moneybags given to Mike’s granddaughter Kaylee, and the parents of the boy Todd gunned down in the desert.